-WSDOT offers no cost assistance for all the phases of developing a Safe Routes project outlined below, helping schools and communities prioritize needs, identify solutions and prepare a plan.
+WSDOT offers no cost assistance for all the phases of developing a Safe Routes project, contact the Safe Routes to School Coordinator for more information.

 1. Building Partnerships and Community Support